SkafteNicki/dtu_mlops/s1_development_environment/conda.md

    2. Either try out `pipreqs` on one of your own projects or try it out on some other online project.
       What does the `requirements.txt` file `pipreqs` produce look like compared to the files produces by either `pip` or `conda`.

+This ends the module on setting up virtual environments.
+While the methods mentioned in the exercises are great ways to construct requirements files automatic, sometimes it is just easier to manually sit down and create the files as you in that way secure that only the most necessary requirements are actually installed when creating a new environment.